PPDPQ/scE2EGAE/README.md

    pip install scipy==1.9.3

 ### 3. If you have raw data, you can use the notebooks in the /data_prep folder.
 If you do not have them, due to GitHub's file upload size limit of 25MB, we have uploaded a processed Zeisel dataset to the "/dataset" folder.
-Please try running our code using this dataset.
+You can try running our code using this dataset.

 ### 4. Run the "Main.ipynb" notebook cell by cell.